-Trojans are popular tools of the cyber attack, too.
+Trojans are popular tools of cyber attacks, too.
 Often hidden within downloadable programs, trojans technically can’t self-replicate—initially, at least.
 Instead, they must be launched by a user first.
 Once launched, however, trojans can spread throughout a system far quicker than viruses—sweeping many locations for information, system tools, and connections to valuable, external accounts.

 Much like malware, phishing involves deceiving users into approaching an online service.
 However, unique to phishing is its focus not on breaking into a user’s system but tracking them for valuable information.
 Phishers typically come into contact with users via email – as the process spawns from direct deceit.
 Phishers pretend they’re people they’re not—specifically those who, hypothetically, would serve as a notable authority figure.